BryanDomino/LLM-Workshop/README.md

 <img src = images/working_app.png width="800">
 </p>

-You can now ask questions about the Nissan Ariya.
+You can now ask questions about the AI EU act.
 Note the model will take a few seconds to respond:

 <p align="center">
 <img src = images/app_answer.png width="800">